 Post-Patch Verification

-• Confirm the LiteSpeed User-End cPanel Plugin is no longer available to cPanel users unless LiteSpeed has published a fixed version and you deliberately reinstalled it.
+- Confirm the LiteSpeed User-End cPanel Plugin is no longer available to cPanel users unless WHM Plugin v5.3.2.1 bundled with cPanel User-End Plugin v2.4.8 or newer or newer is deliberately installed.

-• Confirm auto-install for the user-end plugin is off until you are ready to re-enable it.
+- Confirm auto-install for the user-end plugin is off until you have verified the fixed build across the server or fleet.

 What To Tell Customers

-Use plain language: “We applied the May 2026 cPanel & WHM security update and temporarily removed or disabled the LiteSpeed user-end cPanel integration while the vendor finalizes safe plugin guidance.
+Use plain language: “We applied the May 2026 cPanel & WHM security update and either updated, removed, or disabled the LiteSpeed user-end cPanel integration while we verify the fixed vendor build.
 This does not mean your WordPress LiteSpeed Cache plugin was removed.
 Website caching and server LiteSpeed service may continue normally, but the cPanel-side management shortcut may be unavailable until the fixed component is confirmed.”

 Source Links